Coolgenome/PDAC/README.md

-# PDAC code and input data
+# PDAC Spatial
+This repository contains the code necessary for the paper Spatial mapping of transcriptomic and lineage plasticity in metastatic pancreatic cancer.